About How The LIT Was Produced

 concerning the biblical writer's use of ellipsis is the

-part about the omitted words be superfluous, meaning
+part about the omitted words being superfluous, meaning

 unnecessary.
 Just the opposite is true of how the

-biblical writers used Koiné Greek most of the time.
+biblical writers used ellipses Koiné Greek most of the time.

-In their uses of ellipsis the omitted words were very
+In their uses of ellipses the omitted words were very

 often absolutely critical to the proper understanding of